 Who can I talk to?

-Our Designated Safeguarding Lead (DSL) is Mrs Lorna Richardson (Head teacher).
-Our Deputy DSLs are Mr Dominic Shillabeer (Joint Assistant Head teacher) and Mrs Helen Davies (Nursery Manager).
+Our Designated Safeguarding Lead (DSL) is Mrs Lorna Richardson (Headteacher).
+Our Deputy DSLs are Mr Dominic Shillabeer (Deputy Headteacher) and Mrs Helen Davies (Nursery Manager).
 Please do not hesitate to contact the school if you have any concerns or queries.
 You will be directed to a member of staff who will endeavour to help you.You can also contact our governors:

 All staff receive annual Child Protection and Safeguarding update training and are aware of the procedures for passing on concerns within school.
 If any members of the school or local community have concerns about the welfare of a child in the school, please pass them on to the School DSL's.